biareiam/The-House-of-Books/testing.md

     - Test the calc_subtotal function works as expected.
     - Test the bag views work correctly.
-    - Test if the url works when loading the page.
+    - Test if the URL works when loading the page.
     - Test the correct template loads on page load.
     - Test the products page is accessible by name.
     - Test that the view_bag view works correctly.
-    - Test that the add to bag view works as expected.
+    - Test that the add-to-bag view works as expected.
     - Test that the add_to_bag function adds the item to the bag.
     - Test that the add_to_bag view adds the product to the bag.
     - Test that the add_to_bag view increases the quantity of an item if the item is already present in the shopping bag.
-    - Test that the adjusted bag view works as expected to calculate total.
+    - Test that the adjusted bag view works as expected to calculate a total.
     - Test that the add_to_bag view updates the quantity of an item if the item is already in the bag.
     - Test remove from bag view removes the product from the bag.
     - Test that the remove_from_bag view removes an item from the bag.